Theory of change: Measuring change

 The ultimate success of any Theory of Change lies in its ability to demonstrate progress on the achievement of outcomes.
 Evidence of success confirms the theory and indicates that the initiative is effective.
 Therefore, the outcomes in a Theory of Change must be coupled with indicators that guide and facilitate measurement.

 Indicators may be said to operationalize the outcomes – that is, they make the outcomes understandable in concrete, observable and measurable terms.
 The relationship of indicator to outcome can be confusing and may be clarified with this simple formula: "I'll know [outcome reached] when I see [indicator]."
 For example, "I'll know that teenagers in the program understand the prenatal nutrition and health guidelines when I see program participants identifying foods that are good sources of nutrition."
 A graduated set of indicators can be used to measure and assess the extent to which an outcome has been realized.

 Ideally, every outcome on the outcomes pathway (below the dashed accountability ceiling) should have an indicator, but available resources often make that difficult to do.
 Many groups want to designate priority outcomes – that is, outcomes they know they need to measure if the theory is going to hold.
 These are the outcomes that must be operationalized (that is, made measurable by one or more indicators.)
 At a minimum, every outcome for which initial interventions will be designed should have at least one indicator.

 Though indicators are valuable, it may be necessary to do more in-depth data collection and analyses to assess whether and how outcomes and assumptions have been realized.

 Monitoring and evaluation

-As the origins of Theory of Change lie in the field of monitoring and evaluation, developments over the years have ensured that Theory of Change continues to be an invaluable method to conduct evaluations of many different types of projects and organizations.
-Often posing theory-based evaluation questions helps to focus evaluation efforts on key concerns.
-As well, there may be a need to pick the right indicators from among the many available, and one can use "monitoring questions" to select the indicators that will be most helpful.
-The monitoring questions take the form of "What do we really need to know in order to manage grant-making directed to the achievement of this outcome?

-It is important to understand success beyond just knowing "what works".
-Experience has shown that blindly copying or scaling an intervention hardly ever works.
-An important task for monitoring and evaluation is to gather enough knowledge and understanding so as to be able to predict – with some degree of confidence – how an initiative and set of activities might work in a different situation, or how it needs to be adjusted to get similar or better results.
-We also need to be able to combine evidence from a number of studies in order to build a stronger picture of what is taking place, how it is unfolding, and, most importantly, how context influences the initiative.